W. Robert and Frances Holmes Papers

 The Western community in Sri Lanka consisted of missionaries, embassy staffs, and others, such as professors at the University of Sri Lanka (then known as the University of Ceylon).
 Bob and Frances comment on some of the activities they took part in which involved westerners (teas, dinners, tennis tournaments) in letters throughout the collection.
 They mention visiting professors (from America) at the University of Sri Lanka in letters dated 6/5 and 8/7/49 (Folder 1-4), and 9/18/55 (Folder 2-1).
 During their first term, Bob visited an American engineering project, a dam on the Gal Oya River in Sri Lanka, and he described it extensively in his letter of 2/27/50 (Folder 1-5).

-Bob participated twice in village surveys in Sri Lanka for UNESCO [United Nations Educational, Social, and Cultural Organization], which he described on 8/24/51 (Folder 1-6) and 8/21/54 (Folder 1-8).
+Bob participated twice in village surveys in Sri Lanka for UNESCO [United Nations Educational, Scientific, and Cultural Organization], which he described on 8/24/51 (Folder 1-6) and 8/21/54 (Folder 1-8).
 He mentioned writing extensive reports of the surveys, and it is possible that they may have been saved in the archives of the United Nations, in New York.

 At the beginning of their first term in Sri Lanka, Frances wrote of her adjustment to the role of a missionary wife in letters of 11/14/47 (Folder 1-1), and 1/4 and 5/7/48 (Folder 1-2).
 In a letter of 4/14/57 (Folder 2-3), Bob tells of the comment of fellow ABCFM missionary, Mienecke Bavinck about how she preferred being a missionary in Sri Lanka because the position of women in the church in her native Holland was not active enough for her.